Frequently Asked Questions

 Is there a licensed area?

 Yes.
-It is located within the gated/concert area and requires a wristband to gain entry.
+Memorial Gardens Arena is licensed.
+It is located within the gated/concert area and requires a concert ticket to gain entry.
 Please note you must be the age of majority to enter this area.
-The hours of operation for the licensed area will coincide with the opening hours of the gates.
+The hours of operation for will coincide with the opening hours of the doors.

 What is there to do while in North Bay?